cric96/marpit-slides-template/README.md

 # Marpit Slides Template
 A template used to generate and share slides with [marpit](https://marpit.marp.app/)

-The presentation files have to be named as *presentation.md*, if your prefer another name you can change it in [./workflows/marpit.yml].
+The presentation files have to be named as *presentation.md*, if your prefer another name you can change it in (this file)[./workflows/marpit.yml].

 This repository, for each push, produces:
   - a release containing the PDF file